 - Catch a groove and bite into some freshly baked pizza at Friday Night Pizza Night at the Crowsnest Wood Fire Oven Bakery

 417 – 7th Ave, Keremeos, BC

 Small but Mighty

-The Lower Similkameen Indian Band’s office are in Cawston.
-The Similkameen people, or Smelqmix, have a long history here that encompasses areas in both southern British Columbia and North Central Washington.
+The Lower Similkameen Indian Band’s office is in Cawston.
+The Similkameen people, or Smelqmix, have a long history here that encompasses areas in southern British Columbia and North Central Washington.
 Their reserve lands run from Cawston, through Keremeos and up towards the Hedley area.
 The language of the Smelqmix is Nsyilxcn and is spoken throughout the Syilx Nation from the Upper Nicola Valley to the Colville River Valley and over to the upper reaches of the Columbia to the Methow Valley in the US.

 Wine Away the Day

 There are several great wineries in Cawston (one of them has a tasting cave!) and a cidery.
 They create award-winning fares that will have you wondering why you didn’t discover them sooner.
 Spend your day sipping in the sunshine as you relax on a winery patio or meander through the vineyards.
 Take a guided tour, or get a map from the Visitor Centre and explore on your own.

 Where to Stay in Cawston